PrachiP23/Classification-on-MNIST/README.md

 # Classification on MNIST
-Implementation and evaluation of classification algorithms- logistic regression, single hidden layer neural network, convolutional neural network by training on MNIST dataset, tuning the hyper parameters and finally testing it on the USPS dataset.
+1) Implemented digit classification of MNIST images by Logistic Regression, Multilayer Perceptron Network and Convolutional Neural Network using TensorFlow Library.
+2) Tuned the hyper parameters - used different optimizers, varied learning rate, varied number of neurons and number of layers to improve the efficiency.
+Compared the efficiency for all three methods.
+3) Verified the ‘No Lunch Theorem’ by testing the trained model on USPS dataset The Report contains detailed results.